← Home

 Overview

 This project, funded by Taiwan’s National Institute of Cyber Security, evaluates the safety and security of Taiwanese LLMs including TAIDE and Taiwan-LLM.
-The framework has two main components: building safeguard models for detecting harmful generations, and automatic red-teaming to probe model vulnerabilities.
+The framework has two connected tracks: localized safety evaluators for detecting harmful generations, and automatic red-teaming for finding model vulnerabilities.

 Safeguard models

-Open-source safeguard models like LlamaGuard and ShieldLM are insensitive to culturally specific taboos and local expressions in Taiwanese Chinese.
-To address this, we built a localized safeguard model trained on data from three sources:
+Open-source safeguard models like LlamaGuard and ShieldLM can miss culturally specific taboos, local expressions, and Taiwanese Chinese usage patterns.
+To address this, we trained localized evaluators on data from three sources:

 • Toxic comments crawled from Taiwanese online forums, semi-auto labeled.